joaomlourenco/novathesis/README.md

 ## Disclaimer

-These are not official templates for FCT-UNL, although they are fully compliant to the FCT and UNL formatting regulations.
+These are not official templates for FCT-NOVA, although they are fully compliant to the FCT and NOVA formatting regulations.

 The Word template is *frozen*.
 The maintenance is very very limited.